pressupinc/require-featured-image/readme.txt

 2. The settings page, which lets you specify which post types the plugin should operate on.

 == CHANGELOG ==

+= 0.6.2 (2013.04.05) =
+* Adding Spanish tranlation from Andrew Kurtis of WebHostingHub.
+Thanks Andrew!

 = 0.6.1 (2013.03.02) =
 * Updating readme so the live version will change, and removing a .mo file I didn't mean to commit.